 - that the supplier’s account has been credited with the full amount of the invoice and that the deduction in the amount of the invoice, if any, has been made on a proper basis;

-- that the goods purchased are those that are regularly dealt in the concern or required for the process of manufacture carried on it and that the price payable has been correctly arrived at;
+- that the goods purchased are those that are regularly dealt in by the concern or required for the process of manufacture carried on by it and that the price payable has been correctly arrived at;

 - that the cost of purchases has been debited to an appropriate nominal account or accounts;

-- that the invoice is signed the accountant to show that he has verified it as well as the storekeeper to indicate that the delivery of goods have been taken him.
+- that the invoice is signed by the accountant to show that he has verified it as well as the storekeeper to indicate that the delivery of goods have been taken by him.
 If the invoice relates to the purchase of a technical store or a chemical, the price whereof is dependent on its quality, a copy of the report of a technical person showing that the article purchased is of the specification for which the order has been placed; and

 - that the manager or some other official, competent to sanction payment, has authorised its payment.